 Overview

 Colorado butterfly plant (Oenothera coloradensis (Rydberg) W.L.
 Wagner & Hoch; syn.
 Gaura neomexicana Woot. ssp. coloradensis (Rydb.)
 Raven & Gregory) is a regional endemic of the North and South Platte River watersheds on the high plains of northeastern Colorado, western Nebraska and southeastern Wyoming.
 It was listed as Threatened under the Endangered Species Act in 2000 (USFWS 2000).
-Recently it was delisted due to discovery of additional populations since its listing and due to monitoring data that provided evidence of resiliency and capacity for rebounding from low numbers (USFWS 2019).
+It was delisted in 2019 due to discovery of additional populations since its listing and due to monitoring data that provided evidence of resiliency and capacity for rebounding from low numbers (USFWS 2019).

-The Colorado butterfly plant (COBP) population on F. E. Warren Air Force Base (FEWAFB) is one of the three largest populations, the only one on federal land and the only under idle conditions.
+The Colorado butterfly plant (COBP) population on F. E. Warren Air Force Base (FEWAFB) is one of the three largest known populations, the only one on federal land and the only under idle conditions.
 It has the longest monitoring record, initiated in 1986 and repeated annually from 1988-2022, before, during and after federal designation.
 Occupied COBP habitat on FEWAFB includes riparian settings along perennial, seasonal and ephemeral creeks.
-These conditions epitomize the range of occupied habitat across the species’ range.
+These conditions represent the range of occupied habitat across the species’ range.

 A Post-Delisting-Monitoring (PDM) plan was established before de-listing (USFWS 2017) to monitor trends for at least five years at a sample of populations spanning the species’ distribution to compare the range, mean and median of population counts with compiled data to assess recovery against a benchmark.
-This report represents 2021 monitoring, the second year in PDM at one of the monitored populations.
+This report represents 2022 monitoring, the second year in PDM at one of the monitored populations.
 It is submitted in advance of a population viability analysis (PVA) using the same data (Wepprich et al. 2022).